1981 in Japan: Arts and entertainment

 In music, the 32nd Kōhaku Uta Gassen was won by the White Team (men).
 Akira Terao won the FNS Music Festival.
+For other music in 1981, see 1981 in Japanese music.

 In television, see: 1981 in Japanese television.

 In radio, Japan FM Network, Japan's biggest FM radio network, was established in May 1981.

 Sports

 In athletics, Japan hosted the 1981 Asian Athletics Championships where it ranked 1st with 18 gold medals.

 In football (soccer), Japan hosted the 1981 Intercontinental Cup.
 Fujita Engineering won the Japan Soccer League.
 For the champions of the regional leagues see: 1981 Japanese Regional Leagues.

 In tennis, Japan hosted the Federation Cup, won by the United States.